jonavon/dotfiles/README.md

 ## Getting setup

-Users should be able to just run the setup script to get start.
+Users should be able to just run the setup script to get started.
 You accept the risk if you don't understand what's happening.

 ### Manual steps

-To understand the setup you can follow this guide.
+To understand the setup script you can follow the guide in this README.

 #### 1. Configure git globally